List of Mystery Science Theater 3000 home video releases

 Mystery Science Theater 3000 is an American TV show which aired between 1988 and 1999, and began a new series in 2017.
 This page summarizes video tape and DVD releases of episodes of the show.
 Episodes were initially released by Rhino Entertainment, with the rights later being purchased by Shout!
 Factory.
 Releases usually consist of boxsets of 4 episodes, although early releases consisted of just single episodes.

 As of November 2017, 166 of the series' 176 nationally broadcast episodes from the original series were released on home video, with the remaining unreleased episodes' host segments released separately due to licensing issues for the movies featured in them.

-Any commercial release listed in grey indicates it is no longer in print from their respected company (Best Brains' mailing catalogue for their VHS tapes and DVDs, transferred to Mst3k.com, Rhino's VHS tapes and DVDs from their official website, and Shout!
+Any commercial release listed in grey indicates it is no longer in print from their respective company (Best Brains' mailing catalogue for their VHS tapes and DVDs, transferred to Mst3k.com, Rhino's VHS tapes and DVDs from their official website, and Shout!
 Factory's DVDs from their official website).
 Items listed in pink are re-releases from Shout!
-Factory, previously available from Rhino Home Video.
+Factory of various material.

 VHS releases

-Rhino Home Video released several episodes from the Comedy Central era on VHS from April 1996 to January 2001.
-As of 2004, all of the tapes were out of print, but all episodes originally released on home video have been released on DVD, either as a single or part of a volume pack (except for 309 – The Amazing Colossal Man, due to licensing issues with the original movie).
+Rhino Home Video released several episodes from the Comedy Channel and Comedy Central eras on VHS from April 1996 to January 2001.
+As of 2004, all of the tapes are out of print, but all episodes originally released on home video have been released on DVD, either as a single or part of a volume pack except for 309 – The Amazing Colossal Man due to licensing issues with the original movie.

 Best Brains produced VHS tapes for independent sale through their info club newsletters.
-As of 2007, all of the tapes were out of print, but most of the tapes have been released as bonus features on DVD releases.
+As of 2007, all of the tapes are out of print, but most of the tapes' material has been released as bonus features on DVD releases.

 A listing of video tapes released is listed below.